TRACK CHAIR

 - Actionable guidelines: Actionable guidelines include action verbs, not passive verbs like “understand,” “assess, “think,” or “get commitment.”
 Tell the reader what to do, or what to change.
 For example, if getting commitment is important, say how to get the required level of commitment.

 - Appendix: Present an overview of research methods.
-Remember to write in a way that is accessible to an audience unfamiliar with academic research’s nuances.
+Remember to write in a way accessible to an audience unfamiliar with academic research’s nuances.

 Minitrack Co-Chairs: